jundalisay/sp/content/en/research/descartes/world/chapter-09.md

 broken or shattered themselves.66
  -->

-The earth-aether eventually move with the same agitation as the air-aether that contained them.
+The earth-aether eventually move with the same speed as the air-aether that they are traveling in.
 - If its initial motion were quicker, its collisions with them would slow it down by transferring its agitation to them.
 - If its initial motion were slower, it would be forced to go as fast as them